Chart Color Schemes

 Hornsby - East demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Hornsby - East is notably higher than broader benchmarks.
-52.2% of residents aged 15 and above hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
+Educational attainment in Hornsby - East is notably high, with 52.2% of residents aged 15 years and above holding university qualifications, surpassing the national average of 30.4% and the NSW average of 32.2%.
 Bachelor degrees are the most common at 33.3%, followed by postgraduate qualifications (16.4%) and graduate diplomas (2.5%).
-Vocational pathways account for 22.7% of qualifications among those aged 15 and above, with advanced diplomas making up 11.8% and certificates 10.9%.
+Vocational pathways account for 22.7% of qualifications among those aged 15 years and above, with advanced diplomas making up 11.8% and certificates 10.9%.
+Educational participation is high, with 28.9% of residents currently enrolled in formal education, including 7.7% in primary education, 7.5% in tertiary education, and 5.0% pursuing secondary education.

-Educational participation is high, with 28.9% of residents currently enrolled in formal education.
-This includes 7.7% in primary education, 7.5% in tertiary education, and 5.0% pursuing secondary education.
-Hornsby - East's four schools have a combined enrollment of 3,538 students, with the area demonstrating exceptional educational performance (ICSEA: 1189), placing local schools among the most advantaged nationally.
+Hornsby - East's four schools have a combined enrollment reaching 3,538 students as of the latest data available.
+The area demonstrates exceptional educational performance with an ICSEA score of 1189, placing local schools among the most advantaged nationally.
 The educational mix includes one primary school, two secondary schools, and one K-12 school.
-The area functions as an education hub with 28.0 school places per 100 residents, significantly above the regional average of 16.1, attracting students from surrounding communities.
-Note: where schools show 'n/a' for enrolments please refer to parent campus.
+As of 2021, the area functions as an education hub with 28.0 school places per 100 residents, significantly above the regional average of 16.1, attracting students from surrounding communities.
+Note that where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education